iloveicedgreentea/GoWatchIt/readme.md

 This uses a modular architecture via handlers.
 The main action points are `func ProcessWebhook` which processes and sends the payload to a channel processed by `func PlexWorker` which runs in the background.

 `func eventRouter` uses flags and switches to determine what to do.
 Additional actions can easily be added here.
 The actionable functions run as coroutines for maximum speed.
-Going from play to lights off is instantanous and aspect ratio detection takes about 1.5 seconds.
+Going from play to lights off is instantaneous and aspect ratio detection takes about 1.5 seconds.

 `ezbeq`, `plex`, amd `homeassistant` packages have reusable clients so their functions can easily be used by other handlers.